McConnell helps 76ers hold off elimination against Boston

 Jayson Tatum led the Celtics with 20 points and Marcus Morris had 17.

-The big 0 in the box score: Confetti pieces fired into the sky.
-The Sixers scrapped their traditional confetti cannon celebration after it was prematurely shot at the end of regulation in a Game 3 overtime loss.

-The Sixers were in control in what could be their last home game of the season.
+The Sixers spent the second half in control in what could be their last home game of the season.

-Boston's Jaylen Brown and coach Brad Stevens were whistled for technicals late in the third and the Sixers capitalized with two free throws and an Embiid dunk that had rapper Meek Mill standing.

 "How do I help my stars be stars because at the end of the day that's what we need," Brown said.
 "That's my job."